Temesgendemeke/Temesgendemeke/README.md

 # 💻 **Temesgen Demeke**
 **Full-Stack Software Engineer | Open-Source Contributor | Lifelong Learner**

-🚀 Welcome to my GitHub!
 I specialize in **Django** and **ReactJS**, crafting elegant web apps and tools that solve real-world problems.
 As an ALX Software Engineering graduate and a second-year Software Engineering student at **Wolkite University**, I'm passionate about building innovative projects that merge functionality with great user experience.

 ## 🌐 Socials: